AkindeKadjo/White_Wine_Quality/README.md

 ## Introduction and Goals

-A common saying state that beauty lies in the eyes of the beholder; well, this could be applied to some extent when it comes to gaging wine quality.
-Wine quality assessment is often regarded as somewhat subjective, although there are definitely metrics that wine connoisseur tends to agree on.
+A common saying states that beauty lies in the eyes of the beholder; well, this could be applied to some extent to wine quality gauging.
+In fact, wine quality assessment is often regarded as somewhat subjective, although there are definitely metrics that wine connoisseurs tend to agree on.
 According to [bkwine.com](https://www.bkwine.com/features/more/assessing-wine-quality-ageing-potential-wine-pursuit-perfectly-mature-wine/) the main indices are: **balance** (no individual parts should be overwhelming), **length** (the persistence of the taste), **intensity** (indicative of the concentration), **complexity** (reflects the aromas and flavors), **acids**, and **tannins** (bitter and astringent taste).
-Knowing how all of these indices contributes to the appraisal of wine quality, one would wonder if the chemical components could of a wine sample could help gage what its potential metric would be.
+Knowing how all these indices contributes to the appraisal of wine quality, one would wonder if the chemical components of a wine sample could help gauge what its potential rating would be.
 For this project, the goal is to model wine quality based on physicochemical tests available from a set of white *vinho verde* wine samples, from the north of Portugal.

 ## Data Info
 The provided datasets is that of the white *vinho verde* wine samples, from the north of Portugal.
 [Data Source](https://archive.ics.uci.edu/ml/datasets/wine+quality)